 I actually prefer polyurethane over natural latex which I explain in my posts on beds.

 This originally certified that foam is made without PBDE flame retardants (even when those were already banned).

-Later they added that they are also made without TDCPP or TCEP (Tris) when those starting being removed from most foam.
+Later they added that they are also made without TDCPP or TCEP (Tris) when those started being removed from most foam.

 They say they are “made without formaldehyde” but the allowable limit for formaldehyde in the final foam product is actually 100 μg/m3 (compared to the GreenGaurd Gold limit of 9 μg/m3).

 Yet polyurethane is not made with formaldehyde.
 It’s possible they are allowing for formaldehyde donors, and that in some cases, such as when biocides are added, the final product could still contain formaldehyde up to 100 μg/m3!